All Episodes

 You want to put up these George Floyd mural pieces of crap?

-People you wanna you want to talk about an immigrant that comes to this country and loves this country and their family, loves this country so much that when the Ukrainian embassy reaches out and says, hey, we'll we'll do everything that we can to get you back here and get this person buried on their home soil where they grew up.
+You want to talk about an immigrant that comes to this country and loves this country and their family loves this country so much that when the Ukrainian embassy reaches out and says, hey, we'll do everything that we can to get you back here and get this person buried on their home soil where they grew up.

-This family loves America, she loved America, and we want to be here.
+She loved America and we want to be here.

 That's the kind of person we want.